chargehive/configuration/docs/scheduler/sequential.md

             "test-connector"
           ]
         },
-        "timeDelay": 86400000000000,          // Delay in nanoseconds
+        "timeDelay": 86400000000000,          // Delay in nanoseconds before the next Attempt - if set to 0, ChargeHive will still delay 30 minutes to avoid multiple attempts at the same time
-        "timeDelayOrigin": "initialisation",  // Defines when a given time is based from "timeDelaySync": "Closest",           // Specifies when the transaction should be performed relative to the schedules TimeSync
+        "timeDelayOrigin": "initialisation",  // Defines when the Delay before the next Attempt is based from - either "initialisation" or "last-failure"
+        "timeDelaySync": "Closest",           // Specifies when the transaction should be performed relative to the schedules TimeSync
         "timeSyncHour": 2,                    // An hour designation
         "timeSyncZone": "UTC"                 // UTC or ULT